AmrGanz/Containers-stats/README.md

 # Usage:
-- This script is inted to be used with sosreports generated from OpenShift nodes that are using CRIO as contianer runtime.
+- This script is intended to be used with sosreports generated from OpenShift nodes using CRIO.
-- This script will list all of the containers that were "running" on the node and show some info about them:**
+- This script will list all of the containers that were "running" on the node and show some info about them like:
   - Container Name
   - Container PID
   - POD Name